 How do you find out what kind of genre or style you want to pursue for music making?
 To answer that, I don’t think you have to be super strict with yourself.
 Just listen to your inner voice and go for the things that make you the most excited.

-But what if you really don’t know?
+But what if you don’t know?
 Here are some steps that could help you find out what kind of music you want to make:

 1. Listen to a lot of music.
 It might seem obvious but it helps to open your mind and ears to what’s out there.
-It’s true that the more music you listen to, the more you will learn about what you like and don’t like, and of course what inspires you.
+It’s true that the more music you listen to, the more you will learn about what you like and don’t like.
+And of course, what inspires you.
 Nowadays it should not be difficult to discover something new due to services like Spotify, YouTube, or SoundCloud.

 2. Analyze your favourite songs.
 Find out why you like a certain song and what elements make it sound great.
 What rhythms, instruments and arrangement does it have?
 And what kind of melodies, chords and lyrics are there?
 Then compare this with similar songs that you find to be less good or don’t like as much.

-3. The best way to learn is to actually make music.
+3. The best way to learn is to make music.
 Don’t be afraid to experiment.
 Not everything has to be a song you release or publish.
 Make small experiments or fragments of music.
 Use acoustic instruments, record your own voice, and play around with samples and beats.
 Play around with effects and tracks in your DAW and I guarantee you will find something you like.

 4. Communicate with other producers, songwriters and composers.
 Making music can sometimes be lonely, especially for somebody who writes music.
 That’s why it’s important to share feedback, collaborate and get inspired by other musicians.
 This will improve your music and expand your creative horizons.
 It will help you find your musical identity.